pamelarussell/github-bioinformatics/README.md

 ## Summary

-This repository contains the code used for "A large-scale analysis of bioinformatics code on GitHub" by Russell et al. ([bioRxiv preprint](https://www.biorxiv.org/content/early/2018/05/15/321919)).
+This repository contains the code used for "A large-scale analysis of bioinformatics code on GitHub" by Russell et al. ([article](https://doi.org/10.1371/journal.pone.0205898)).
 If you want to reproduce the results or use parts of the code, see the paper supplement for complete instructions on environment and tool setup.

 ## Repository contents